Maternal health is declining throughout Europe

 Back to work

-Things do not get better when it is time to go back to work.
+Things do not get any better when it is time to go back to work.
 Many European mothers find themselves squeezed between impossible social expectations and policies that have not kept up with the times.
 There is a lack of childcare facilities.
 Leave for parents is inadequate.
 And attitudes hostile to motherhood are still prevalent in many workplaces.